netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 a secure way for Tesla vehicles to report specific data to third-party services such as Netzero.
 The initial setup requires a few more steps:

 1. If necessary, add permissions so Netzero can access vehicle data.
-Navigate to the `Settings > Vehicle Charging` screen and follow the app instructions to enable the **Vehicle Information** and **Vehicle Charging Management** permissions.
+Navigate to the `Settings > Tesla EV Vehicle` screen and follow the app instructions to enable the **Vehicle Information** and **Vehicle Charging Management** permissions.
 Once permissions are added, return to the app and refresh the state.
 If you had already added permissions when first logging in with Netzero, you will skip this step.